-London attack victims: Veteran police officer, teacher killed
+London victims: Police officer, teacher, US tourist killed

 Teacher killed

-The mayor of Betanzos in Spain, Ramon Garcia Vasquez, confirmed the death of Frade.
-She had lived in London for several years with her Portuguese husband, he said, but she had relatives in Betanzos.
+"We are totally overwhelmed by the news and we send our condolences to the people in London," he told CNN.

-"We are totally overwhelmed by the news and we send our condolences to the people in London," Garcia Vasquez told CNN.
+A Spanish Foreign Ministry spokesman confirmed that Frade was a British national, while her mother was a Spanish citizen.

 Frade worked at the DLD College London as an administrator, the college principal Rachel Borland said in a statement.